 According to Growth Consultant Lincoln Murphy, an acceptable annual churn rate for SaaS companies is 5-7%.

-Whether you’re in a B2C or B2B market, the churn rate is a metric that tells you how effectively your organization is maintaining your current clients.
+Whether you’re in a B2C or B2B market, the revenue churn rate is a metric that tells you how effectively your organization is maintaining your current clients.

 Phil Strazzulla, Founder & CEO of SelectSoftware Reviews, says, “Churn rate is one indicator of how well we’re performing in the marketplace.
 If we have people canceling subscriptions to our review site, we know we need to dig into our product offerings and figure out why we’re not keeping them.”